On the Structure of Double Complexes: Complex manifolds

 \item \textbf{Only dots and squares in the corners:} For $\omega$ a function or an $(n-1,0)$ form, $\del\delbar\omega=0$ implies $\del\omega=0$ (This follows from the maximum principle for pluriharmonic functions and Stokes' theorem, see e.g. \cite[p.
 7f.]{mchugh_bott-chern-eppli_2017}).
 Combining this with the two dualities, one sees that the implications

 hold for $P\in\{(0,0),(n,0),(0,n),(n,n)\}$ and zigzag shapes $S$.

 \item \textbf{Disjoint unions and direct products:} Given two compact complex manifolds $X,Y$, there is a canonical identification $\cA_{X\sqcup Y}=\cA_X\oplus\cA_Y$ and the natural map $\cA_X\otimes\cA_Y\rightarrow \cA_{X\times Y}$ is an $E_1$-quasi isomorphism.
-The first statement is clear and the second is the Künneth-formula for Dolbeault-cohomology.
-A proof of the latter can be found e.g. in \cite{griffiths_principles_1978}.
+The first statement is clear and the second is the Künneth-formula for Dolbeault-cohomology (see e.g. \cite{griffiths_principles_1978}).
 In particular, the multiplicities of zigzags in $\cA_{X\times Y}$ can be computed via Proposition \ref{multiplication rules for shapes}. \\ \end{itemize} \begin{rem}In dimension $2$, more restrictions are known: In fact, for compact complex surfaces, the Frölicher spectral sequence degenerates (see \cite[thm.
 IV.2.7]{barth_compact_1984}).
 Thus, for $n=2$, $\mult_S(\cA_X))=0$ for all even zigzag shapes $S$.
 Also, as a consequence of \cite[thm.
 IV.2.6.]{barth_compact_1984}, a compact complex surface $S$ either satisfies the $\del\delbar$-lemma or exactly two zigzags of length $3$ occur in $\cA_S$ (which have shapes $S_1^{0,0}$ and $S^{2,2}_3$) \end{rem}

 Even though this was little more than a restatement of known results, we can now draw the first (apparently new) consequences:\\